fpsvogel/reading/doc/csv-format.md

 4|🔊Born a Crime||||memoir|8:44||2021/5/1 @0:47 -- 5/2 @1:10 -- 5/6..15 0:30 -- 5/20 @6:50 -- 5/21..23 done
 ```

-A variant and group can be specified similar to how we've seen in the Dates Started column.
+A variant and group can be specified similar to how we've seen in the Start Dates column.
 For example, if you start re-reading Born a Crime but this time in print, and with a friend:

 ```
 4|Born a Crime|🔊📕|||memoir|8:44||2021/5/1..23 done ---- v2 🤝🏼with Jane 2022/7/1 @p50 -- 7/2 @p90